xuyifan-0731/STEPS_benchmark/QUICK_START.md

 ## 1. Install requirements

 Step 1.
-Run the following command to install the requirements:
+Clone this repo and run the following command to install the requirements:

 ```bash
 pip install --upgrade pip